 When smart speakers were new on the scene, streaming music was one of their first capabilities and it remains a feature today.
 If one of your desired uses for your smart home hub is to listen to music and podcasts, one of the main things you'll want to consider is compatibility with your favorite music services.

-- Amazon Echo and Google Home are both compatible with popular streaming services like Apple Music, Spotify and Pandora.
+- Amazon Echo and Google Home devices are both compatible with popular streaming services like Apple Music®, Spotify® and Pandora™.

 Amazon Echo vs. Google Home: Online shopping

-With the Google Home, online shopping is still easy, but may require a few more steps.
+With the Nest Hub, online shopping is still easy, but may require a few more steps.
 You can create a shopping list for your everyday essentials on your smart speaker or display (available in the U.S. only) at any time by saying, "Hey Google, add [product] to my shopping list."
 If you don't specify a store when ordering, it defaults to Google Shopping.

 Amazon Echo vs. Google Home: Compatibility with other smart home devices

-However, thanks to Alexa's library of over 100,000 skills that can do everything from ordering a pizza to setting up emergency alerts, Amazon Echo currently has a leg up on Google Home when it comes to support of third-party devices.
-But Google Home is quickly catching up.
-When you ask your Google Home Hub a command, Google Assistant may reply that he "doesn't know how to help with that yet"—"yet" is definitely the operative word to focus on.
+However, thanks to Alexa's library of over 100,000 skills that can do everything from ordering a pizza to setting up emergency alerts, Amazon currently has a leg up on Google when it comes to support of third-party devices.
+But Nest is quickly catching up.
+When you ask your Nest Hub a command, Google Assistant may reply that it "doesn't know how to help with that yet"—"yet" is definitely the operative word to focus on.